-The FBI’s Washington Field Office has released two new videos of suspects in violent assaults on federal officers during the riots at the U.S. Capitol on January 6, 2021, and is seeking the public’s help to identify them.
-The two new videos depict suspects #106 and #134, who are seen in the new videos forcefully attacking law enforcement officers.
+The FBI’s Washington Field Office has released 11 new videos of suspects in violent assaults on federal officers during the riots at the U.S. Capitol on January 6, 2021, and is seeking the public’s help to identify them.
+The 11 new videos depict suspects seen forcefully attacking law enforcement officers.

 Investigating the violent assaults on law enforcement officers committed during the January 6 attack on the Capitol has been a priority for the FBI.
-With the assistance of hundreds of thousands of tips from the American people, the FBI has arrested more than 425 individuals who took part in the Capitol riots.
-Of those, nearly 90 were arrested for assaulting law enforcement officers.
-However, some of the most violent offenders have yet to be identified, including two unidentified individuals seen assaulting officers in the video footage we are releasing today.
+With the assistance of hundreds of thousands of tips from the American people, the FBI has arrested more than 500 individuals who took part in the Capitol riots.
+Of those, more than 100 were arrested for assaulting law enforcement officers.
+However, some of the most violent offenders have yet to be identified, including the 11 individuals seen assaulting officers in the video footage we are releasing today.

+To view photos and videos of additional individuals the FBI is seeking to identify, visit fbi.gov/capitolviolence.
 If you have any information on the individuals depicted in the videos or the photo gallery, please call 1-800-CALL-FBI or submit a tip online at tips.fbi.gov.
 Please reference the AFO number when calling or submitting information online.
-To view photos of additional individuals the FBI is seeking to identify, visit fbi.gov/capitolviolence.

-Two suspects in the original 10 videos have been arrested because of valuable assistance from the public.
-They are Reed Christensen (AFO #191) and Jonathan Munafo (AFO #170).
+Suspects in previously released videos have been arrested because of valuable assistance from the public.
+They are Reed Christensen (AFO #191), Jonathan Munafo (AFO #170), Nicholas Brockhoff (AFO #255), and Geoffrey Sills (AFO #153).
 More information on those arrested and charged is available at the Department of Justice’s Capitol Breach Cases site.

 Follow the FBI’s Washington Field Office on Twitter at @FBIWFO for updates.